Cantera/cantera/interfaces/sourcegen/README.md

-## sourcegen – Python based source generator for creating Cantera interfaces for other languages
+# sourcegen – Python based source generator for creating Cantera interfaces for other languages

-A common script “parses” the CLib header files and generates intermediate objects which represent the functions:
+The `sourcegen.generate_source` function crudely parses the CLib header files and generates intermediate objects which represent the functions:
+* header file path
+* funcs: list of
     * return type (string)
     * name (string)
     * params: list of
         * return type
         * name

-The script delegates the source generation to a language-specific module.
-The module creates the source files in a location appropriate to the build for that languages build process.
+`sourcegen.generate_source` then delegates the source generation to a language-specific sub-package.
+The sub-package creates the source files in a location appropriate to the build for that language’s build process.

-The common script takes two mandatory arguments:
+`sourcegen.generate_source` takes two mandatory arguments:
 1. The name of the language-specific module.
 1. The full path of the directory where generated files shall be placed.

-The language-specific modules export a class named “SourceGenerator”:
+The language-specific sub-packages export a class that derives from `SourceGenerator`:
-1. A constructor which takes the output directory and the parsed config object\
+1. An initializer which takes the output directory and the parsed config object\
-    The constructor stores these for later use.
+    The initializer stores these for later use.
-1. A “generate_source” function which will takes the included file and its list of parsed functions\
+1. A `generate_source` function which takes the a list of header files with their parsed functions\
-    The generate_source function generates source files for each file it receives as it is called and/or builds up data structures containing source symbols to be generated later.
-1. A “finalize” function which takes no arguments
-    The finalize function performs any final code generation tasks and necessary clean up.
+    The generate_source function uses this information to generate syntactically correct source code in the destination language

-The implementation details for the SourceGenerator classes is of course highly dependent on the build process of the destination language.
+The implementation details for the source generator class is of course highly dependent on the build process of the destination language.

-In addition, each module can contain a yaml-based config file named “config.yaml”.
-The core script recoginizes a key called “ignore”, which is a map.
-Each key in the “ignore” map is the name of a clib header file.
-The value is an array which is either empty or contains strings representing function names defined in the header file.
-The core script interprets the ignore map as follows:
-* for each key followed by an empty array, the entire file is excluded from code generation
-* for each key followed-by a non-empty array, only the functions referenced in the array are excluded from code generation.
+## The config file

+Each sub-package can contain a yaml-based config file named `config.yaml`.
+The core script recognizes two special keys:
+1. `ignore_files`: a list of header file names\
+    These files will be ignored entirely from source generation, for example because they cannot be parsed directly or contain functionality that is not planned for implementation in the destination language.
+1. `ignore_funcs`: a mapping of header file names to lists of function names\
+    The listed functions contained within those files will not be scaffolded, for example because they cannot be translated automatically and need to be written by hand in the destination language.

-The config file may contain additional values for use by the language-specific module.
+The config file may contain additional values for use by the language-specific sub-package.

+## running from the command line